tmittal2804/Linux_Lab/scripts/Armstrong.md

 # ARMSTRONG NUMBER
-An Armstrong number (also called a narcissistic number) is an integer that is equal to the sum of each of its digits raised to the power of the number of digits.
+An Armstrong number is an integer that is equal to the sum of each of its digits raised to the power of the number of digits.
 Example: 153 = 1^3 + 5^3 + 3^3.
 ## Orignal script
 ```bash